What is Lipozene – A Brief Introduction

 - ProbioSlim – This diet supplement costs about $69.99 on the official Force Factor website.

-Lipozene is generally safe.
-The only side-effects that have been reported have been mild such as burping or bloating, likely associated with increased fiber intake.
+A: The product is generally safe.
+The Lipozene side effects reported have been mild such as burping or bloating, likely associated with increased fiber intake.
 However, since glucomannan has an effect on insulin release, those with diabetes and those taking diabetes medication should be careful when taking Lipozene.
 Body Nutrition warns us that those taking sulfonylurea should take these meds 4 hours before taking Lipozene or any supplement that contains glucomannan.

 You should also ask your doctor about any other types of diabetes medications and the interactions that they could have with Lipozene.
 Additionally, you should always let your doctor know about any new medication/supplement you start taking.

-Lipozene can be bought from the official Lipozene website.
+A: Lipozene can be bought from its official website.
 There, it is being offered at a special price of $29.95 for two bottles, each containing 60 capsules.
-There is no shipping fee if you buy through the official site as well.
+There is no shipping fee if you buy through the Lipozene official website as well.
 It is also available at online retail sites where the price varies a bit.

-The recommended dosage is to take 2 capsules of Lipozene half an hour before eating a meal.
+A: The recommended dosage is to take 2 Lipozene pills in half an hour before eating a meal.
 This means that you can take up to 6 Lipozene pills a day assuming 3 meals per day.

-Lipozene has been met with mixed feelings.
+According to Lipozene reviews, it has been met with mixed feelings.
 Some state that it actually did help them lose weight, while others complained of intolerable stomach problems that took days to recover from.
 At the end of the day, we have seen diet supplements that have been better received than Lipozene.

 The Bottom Line on Lipozene and What You Should Keep in Mind

-Safety isn’t too much of a concern with this product.
+Safety isn’t too much of a concern with Lipozene.
 That does not mean, however, that you shouldn’t talk to your doctor before taking it, especially if you have diabetes.
-Just keep in mind that this pill is not a miracle worker – more of a supplement to possibly help you eat less and support gut health.
-As with most diet supplements such as Slimvance, Active PK, and Bio X4, you will still have to put in the effort to lose weight with Lipozene.
+Just keep in mind that Lipozene pill is not a miracle worker – more of a supplement to possibly help you eat less and support gut health.
+As with most diet supplements such as RazaLean, Slimvance, Active PK, and Bio X4, you will still have to put in the effort to lose weight with Lipozene.